 I’m writing about that soon but in the meantime know your best choices are allulose (there are even a couple of studies that show this actually pulls glucose out of your body), stevia, monk fruit and erythritol.

 If you’re going to make a special keto dessert for Valentine’s Day, you can’t forget to fully set the mood.
 Hearts, red, flowers, chocolate and champagne are all traditional Valentine’s Day necessities.
 You can easily incorporate all of those things to set the mood with this keto dessert recipe.

-First, you’ll need some Lily’s chocolate chips.
-Other brands of sugar-free chocolate make work as well but right now I’m really liking Lily’s.
-I’ve been experimenting with foods using a continuous glucose monitor and have tested Lily’s a couple of times now.
-No blood glucose rise with their product!
-I can’t say the same for another popular brand that I tried.
+First, you’ll need some sugar free chocolate chips.
+Other brands of sugar-free chocolate make work as well but right now I’m really liking ChocZero, plus you can get 10% off by using HealNourishGrow at checkout.
+I’ve been experimenting with foods using a continuous glucose monitor I didn’t experience a blood glucose rise with their product.
+I can’t say the same for other brands.

 You may also want to consider a dark Dutch cocoa powder.
 It adds an extra rich flavor to desserts I’ve really come to love.
 I also like to add espresso powder to chocolate desserts.
 It’s not called for in this recipe, but you could easily add a teaspoon in place of some of the cocoa powder.
 I left it out just to economize on the ingredient list, but it’s a wonderful addition.
 It makes your chocolate taste even better and richer, if that’s possible!

 You’ll also need a heart-shaped springform pan and maybe some sugar-free decor such as these Valentine’s Day theme sprinkles.
 Flowers can be dual purpose when you use a few as decoration on your keto cheesecake and some in a vase for your sweetie.
 Champagne is, of course, optional, but a nice touch.